 Originally from Montreal, Canada, I’ve been working as a photographer in Southeast Asia for over 15 years.
 For half of that I was a photojournalist based in Hanoi, Vietnam, and photographed an amazing variety of events and people, from major sports (the Beijing Olympics, The Australian Open) to heads of state (US presidents Obama, Bush and Clinton) and news coverage all over Asia.

 I’ve also worked on assignment for the New York Times, TIME Magazine and many other international newspapers and magazines.
-I’ve been honoured to win some of the biggest awards in photojournalism, including World Press Photo, Sony World Photography Awards and the International Photography Awards.
+I’ve been honoured to win some of the biggest awards in photojournalism, including World Press Photo, Sony World Photography Awards, Le Prix de la Photographie de Paris (PX3) and the IPA-International Photography Awards.

 Somewhere along the line, I fell in love, started a family, moved from Vietnam to the Philippines – our home base from where we explore this amazing part of the world together.